snehasharma76/GrumpyManager/documentation.md

    - Use the `/task` command with priority (P1, P2, P3)
    - Add a category with the `-c` flag (optional, defaults to "General")
    - Add a due date with the `-d` flag in YYYY-MM-DD format (optional)
+   - Assign tasks to teammates with the `-a` flag (optional, defaults to yourself)
-   - Example: `/task P1 Update website content -c Marketing -d 2025-07-10`
+   - Example: `/task P1 Update website content -c Marketing -d 2025-07-10 -a teammate`

 2. **Viewing Tasks**:
    - Use `/mytasks` to see your open tasks